-The Board of the Company (Board) is committed to implementing and maintaining the highest standards of corporate governance and business conduct, fostering a culture of compliance which values integrity, ethical behaviour, accountability, transparency and respect for others.
+The Board is committed to implementing and maintaining the highest standards of corporate governance and business conduct, fostering a culture of compliance which values integrity, ethical behaviour, accountability, transparency and respect for others.
 We believe that this is essential for the long-term performance and sustainability of the business, and to protect and enhance the interests of all stakeholders.